The diagnosis of congenital athymia can be overwhelming. Here you will find answers to common questions families have at the time of diagnosis.

 What is congenital athymia?

-This syndrome consists of medical and physical conditions that differ child to child.
-The CHARGE acronym comes from the first letter of some of the more common features seen in children:
+Often associated with a mutation in a gene known as CHD7, this consists of medical and physical conditions that differ from child to child.
+The CHARGE acronym comes from the first letter of some of the more common features seen in children2:

-• CColoboma or defects in the way the eye looks
+• CColoboma, or defects in the way the eye forms

 • HHeart defects

-• AAtresia of the choanae or blocked nasal breathing passages
+• AAtresia of the choanae, or blocked nasal passages

 • RRetardation of growth and development